How Micro Entity Status Reduces USPTO Fees

 Provisional patent applications do not count toward the limit of prior patent filings.
 Furthermore, the cap of four prior US nonprovisional patent applications does not include any patent applications where you assigned all ownership rights to another company as a result of your previous employment.

-Our firm is open to filing micro entity applications for individuals only.
+Our firm is open to filing micro entity status on patent applications listing only a single individual.
 If and when we do take on a micro entity patent application for an individual, it is the individual’s responsibility to make sure they still meet the requirements after a calendar year has passed.

 Our firm has chosen not to file micro entity applications for corporate clients.
 If you wish to have our firm file your patent application to be owned by a company with fewer than 500 employees, expect to pay small entity fees.